 These measures are calculated each calendar quarter.

-The amount of the credit is 50% of qualifying wages paid up to $10,000 in total.
+The amount of the credit is 50% of qualifying wages paid up to $10,000 per employee.
 Wages paid after March 12, 2020, and before Jan.
 1, 2021, are eligible for the credit (until gross receipt go above 80% of the comparable quarter in 2019).
 Wages taken into account are not limited to cash payments, but also include a portion of the cost of employer provided health care.

 Qualifying wages are based on the average number of a business’s employees in 2019.